thundermiracle/tinypack/README.md

 # tinypack

-a simple implementation of bundle js files.
+a simple implementation of js files bundler.